nadaabdulkarem/Project1-Tic-Tac-Toe/README.md

 ## Upcoming Features
 I would like to improve it much more in the AI part and make it online game.

+Add score and make it depends on time and number of choices.

 ## Thanks
 Thankful to everyone who helps me and teaches me new things and ideas.